WilliDieEnte/BetterBlocklist/README.md

-<h1>I'm so Sorry for the downtime!
-My ISP has major outages in my area and the offsite backup isn't up yet :/ The API will be avaiable again ASAP, but I sadly can't do much rn...</h1>
 # BetterBlocklist
 <b>Better Blocklist</b> is a collection of powerful and customizable DNS Blocklists against Ads, Tracking and privacy harming Services.
 Updated regularly with support for Pi-Hole, AdGuard(-Home), uBlock Origin and host Files.